Plastivore: Bacteria

 Plastic pollution in the oceans supports many species of bacteria.

 The alkaliphilic bacteria Bacillus pseudofirmus and Salipaludibacillus agaradhaerens can degrade low-density polyethylene (LDPE).
 These bacteria can degrade LDPE on their own but work more quickly as a consortium of both species, and degradation is faster still when iron oxide nanoparticles are added.

 Exiguobacterium sibiricum and E. undae, isolated from a wetland in India, can degrade polystyrene.
 Similarly, Exiguobacterium sp. strain YT2 has been isolated from the gut of mealworms, which are themselves plastivores, and can degrade polystyrene on its own, though less quickly than mealworms.

 Acinetobacter sp.
 AnTc-1, isolated from the gut of plastivorous red flour beetle larvae, can likewise degrade polystyrene on its own.

 Ideonella sakaiensis and Comamonas testosteroni can degrade polyethylene terephthalate.

 Fungi

 Aspergillus tubingensis and several isolates of Pestalotiopsis are capable of degrading polyurethane.

 Polycarbonate, the main material in CDs, is attacked by a range of fungi: Bjerkandera adusta (initially misidentified as Geotrichum sp.), Chaetomium globosum, Trichoderma atroviride, Coniochaeta sp., Cladosporium cladosporioides and Penicillium chrysogenum.

 Insects

 Mealworms (Tenebrio molitor), a species commonly used as animal feed, can consume polyethylene and polystyrene.
-Its congener T. obscurus can also consume polystyrene, as can superworm (Zophobas morio) and red flour beetle (Tribolium castaneum) from different genera in the same family.
+Its congener T. obscurus can also consume polystyrene, as can superworm (Zophobas atratus) and red flour beetle (Tribolium castaneum) from different genera in the same family.